 Memorial's fully digital special procedures lab features the new Advantix LCA+, which is used to pinpoint the location of blood vessel blockages and to guide the placement of balloons and stents during angioplasty.
 It is also used to study other types of vessel and organ pathology in other anatomical areas, such as the kidneys or brain.

 Nuclear medicine can help determine how organs and bones are functioning.
 It can be used to diagnose fractures, cancer, arthritis, heart function, kidney function and thyroid uptake.

-Memorial Hospital's ultrasound department has several procedure rooms enabling technologists to perform a range of ultrasound procedures for both outpatients and inpatients.
+Memorial's ultrasound department has several procedure rooms enabling technologists to perform a range of ultrasound procedures for both outpatients and inpatients.
 These include OB/GYN and small parts scans, as well as vascular studies consisting of duplex venous and carotid imaging.

 Magnetic Resonance Imaging (MRI)

 Memorial offers the latest in Magnetic Resonance Imaging (MRI) technology for the benefit of patients and referrals.
 Designed with the patient in mind, the Magnetom Espree™ Open Bore MRI is particularly useful for brain, abdomen, pelvis and musculoskeletal imaging.
 Because of its unique design, it allows scans of the lower region of the spine to be taken feet-first with the patient's head remaining outside the magnet's bore.